-In the upcoming December issue of Practical Sailor, we look at how a do-it-yourself boat sale can save thousands of dollars that would ordinarily go to a broker.
+A few years ago, we looked at how a do-it-yourself boat sale can save thousands of dollars that would ordinarily go to a broker.
 However, for those who are looking to get the best price for their boat with minimal effort, a broker is usually a more sensible choice.

 Before you choose a broker, here are some things to consider.

-A brokers fee is always 10 percent upon the sale of the boat, but some offer more services than others for the same price.
+A broker’s fee is 10 percent upon the sale of the boat, but some brokers offer more services than others for the same price.
 Brokers asking you for funds up front should be immediately discounted.

 Marketing.
 All brokers have access to YachtWorld.
 Ask where else the broker will advertise your boat and expect to receive a written list of websites and print publications and social media.
 Good brokers also use SailboatListings, BoatTrader, Boats.com, and other sites.
 Ask whether they offer Enhanced Listings on YachtWorld.